1. a: a feeling of consciousness of one’s powers or of reliance on one’s circumstances

 But there is one thing out there you excel at.
 One thing, you can do better than anybody in the world.
 Find that thing.
 Master it.
 Become the best.

 I could research and talk about nutrition and human performance all day every day.
 If it were the last thing I would do ’till the end of my days, I’d be perfectly fine with it.

 No matter what you choose to do, your ambition must be to be the best.

 Train to be the best in everything you do.
-Whether it’s building your body, lecturing in front of large audiences, picking up girls at your local Starbucks, or flipping burgers.
+Whether it’s building your body, lecturing in front of large audiences, flipping burgers or picking up girls at your local Starbucks.
 Aim to be the best in everything you do.

 Will I ever be the best at writing articles or doing muscle-ups?
 It doesn’t matter.
 I train with the goal of being the best in the world.
 Nothing but reaching for the top spot will ever satisfy this itch.

 “Winners focus on winning.
 Losers focus on winners.” – Conor McGregor

 The pituitary gland in your brain produces luteinizing hormone which signals the leydig cells in your testes (balls) to produce the male androgen testosterone.